aginnovationaustralia/emissions-calculators/examples/ts-client/README.md

 ### 2. Configure NPM Authentication

-Since this is a private package, you need to authenticate with npm:
+While this is a private package, you need to authenticate with npm:

 #### Option A: Using NPM Token (Recommended)